Mickjitsu/opensourcenews/README.md

 ## Introduction
 Welcome to my opensourcenews project.
 This project incorporates all aspect of full stack development as is a fully functioning news website.

-You can access the page live via github pages on the url below.
+You can access the page live via the heroku URL below.